TomWallaceJr/TomWallaceJr/README.md

 ### Hello! 👋
 I am a father, husband, poker player, investor, and full stack web developer looking for an entry level position as a software engineer.
 I enjoy building web application using JavaScript, React, Node, Express, and Postgres.
-I am also a crypto bug and ultimately want to play a part in the decentralized future.
+I am also a crypto bug and ultimately want to play a part in the decentralized revolution.

 - 🔭 I’m currently working on ...